What Is Pre Engineered Building (PEB)?

-Generally, Pre-engineered buildings are steel structures; these are built according to the structure’s exact requirement, such as its size, height, and width.
+Generally, Pre-engineered buildings are steel structures; these are built according to the structure’s exact requirements, such as its size, height, and width.

 Then these built-up sections are transported to the site and assembled with bolted connections.
-This type of construction method is widely adopted in industrial buildings, warehouses, Metro Station.
+This type of construction method is widely adopted in industrial buildings, warehouses, and metro Station.

 Components Of Pre-engineered Building

 Pre-engineered buildings consist of different members, which are discussed below: